Israeli union goes on strike as Netanyahu faces rage over Hamas killing of hostages without cease-fire deal

 The war "serves political interests that do not jibe with the needs of our country, nor the region, nor Gaza," Seigel said.
 "President Biden… we know you will not give up.
 But not giving up at this point means doing whatever is necessary.
 The United States can leverage many different interests, issues within Israel, within the region… They need to make some very, very hard decisions now that we have crossed a red line, where everything is available in the arsenal of the United States government to bring a cease-fire, to bring quiet and return hostages."

-Mr. Biden is meeting in the Situation Room Monday with the U.S. hostage deal negotiating team after the murders of Goldberg-Polin and five others.
+Mr. Biden met in the Situation Room Monday with the U.S. hostage deal negotiating team after the murders of Goldberg-Polin and five others.

 Asked by reporters Monday if he thinks Netanyahu is doing enough to secure the return of the hostages, the U.S. president responded, "No."